pusher-community/real-time-laravel/chat/README.md

 ## Where next?

-Let's start by getting the [chat boilerplate functionality](./boilerplate.md) in place.
+Let's start by [building a real-time chat demo](./chat.md).
+We'll get the chat boilerplate functionality in place and then we can look at how we can add authentication to the app.